Information for Patients

-We aim to help you identify what is important to you and support you in making decisions about your needs and what help and support you may require.
-Longfield Hospice helps you to regain control of your physical and emotional wellbeing, enabling you to be yourself, rather than being defined by your illness.
-You may be struggling with things from time to time, and we can help you to adapt, to manage your life more effectively and to improve your quality of life.
-We achieve this by providing a broad range of support for adults at all stages of your illness, from diagnosis and onwards to help achieve a better quality of life whilst living with your illness.
-Our team also offer services to those around you, those caring for somebody with life-limiting illness and those who have been bereaved.
-We are currently providing a range of services via Zoom, but if you’re worried or need help using IT, get in touch with us for support.
+Longfield Hospice helps you maintain your physical and emotional wellbeing, enabling you to be yourself, rather than being defined by your condition.
+You may struggle with things from time to time, and we can help you adapt, manage your life more effectively and improve your quality of life.
+We achieve this by providing a broad range of activities for adults to help manage your condition, from diagnosis and onwards to help achieve a better quality of life.
+Our team also offers services to those around you, those caring for somebody with a life-limiting condition and those who have been bereaved.

 All services provided by Longfield can be accessed for free by adults registered with a GP in Gloucestershire or living in Gloucestershire.